 For more information view the related document, New Communities Initiative (NCI) Program Sheet below.

-Notice of Funding Availability announced for the following NCI programs on Friday, June 7 2013.
+Request for Applications (RFA) released for the following NCI programs on Monday, June 24, 2013.

 FY2014 - New Communities Initiative Comprehensive Youth Development and Community Wellness Program